 Design in CMYK Color Mode

-Design your artwork in CMYK color mode, which is standard for printing.
-This will ensure that the colors in your design come out on the printed output.
-RGB color mode is usually used on digital screens and creates colors not suitable for print.
+Save your artwork in CMYK color mode (Printing Standard) More important this will make sure that the colors in your end product come out on the printed output.
+The RGB color mode is employed on digital screens and makes some colors which are not fit for print.

 Include Bleed Areas